 Table Of Contents

-For installing a new compute engine you need to create a fresh new project if you haven’t created yet.
-If you have projects then select one of them, then go for the next step.
+For installing a new compute engine, you need to create a fresh new project if you haven’t started it yet.
+If you have projects, then select one of them, then go for the next step.

-Now simply click on the “LAUNCH” button.
-Then fill out some details e.g. Deployment name, Machine type, Storage and Type, and Firewall.
+Now click on the “LAUNCH” button.
+Then fill out some details, e.g., Deployment name, Machine type, Storage and Type, and Firewall.

-When you will click on “Deploy” then GCP will show you the process of deployments.
+When you click on “Deploy,” then GCP will show you the process of deployments.
 There you can find your WordPress Admin Password and Username.

 When you get this then your compute engine installation is done.

-By default GCP always sets the IP address in the “Ephemeral” type.
+By default, GCP always sets the IP address in the “Ephemeral” type.
 It could cause an error when you shut down or restart your compute engine.
-In ephemeral mode when computing engine restart then the IP address would be changed and it happens whenever you restart your VM.

 Click “VPC network” and select “External IP address”